 If you determine a Pass result for every service tested under Sub-test 1.1, then record a Pass result for this test case.
-Otherwise, record a Fail result.

-Sample Testing
+Sample testing

 The remaining tests apply to all computing devices within the boundary of scope.
 This includes: